SSohib98/Assignment_APIs/README.md

 # Assignment_APIs
-Creating API for a House Environment System
+Creating API for a Smart Home Environment System

-The structure of this API is the following: api_project/
+The structure of this API is the following:

-│
-├── app.py                   # Main application file (API routes)
-├── models.py                # Models and data structures
-├── validations.py           # Input validation functions
-├── error_handling.py        # Error handling logic
-├── tests/                   # Folder for unit tests
-│   ├── test_users.py        # Unit tests for the Users API
-│   ├── test_houses.py       # Unit tests for the Houses API
-│   ├── test_rooms.py        # Unit tests for the Rooms API
+├── api.py              # Contains the SmartHomeAPI class and entity classes (User, House, Room, Device) ├── models.py           # Contains the entity classes.
-│   ├── test_devices.py      # Unit tests for the Devices API
+├── test_api.py         # Unit tests for the API.
+Different test case examples.
-│   └── __init__.py
-├── requirements.txt         # List of dependencies to install
-└── README.md                # Project description
+└── main.py             # Entry point for testing or running the API.